Passiolife/Passio-Nutrition-AI-iOS-SDK-Distribution/SDK_API.md

 /// packagedFoodCode (typealias String) is the string representation of the PackagedFoodCode id public typealias PackagedFoodCode = String

+/// Implement to receive account usage updates.
+Used to monitor total monthly
+/// tokens, used tokens and how many tokens the last request used. public protocol PassioAccountDelegate : AnyObject {

+    func tokenBudgetUpdated(tokenBudget: PassioNutritionAISDK.PassioTokenBudget)
+}

 public struct PassioAdvisorFoodInfo : Codable {